Healthy Burger Toppings With Big Flavors

 Summer grilling season is finally here.
 Whether you prefer a hamburger, turkey burger, hot dog, or a portobello mushroom or veggie burger, chances are that when you take it off the grill you reach for condiments like ketchup, barbecue sauce, or relish.

-These toppings might taste great, but adding them can pack a sugar punch that you weren’t expecting.
+These healthy burger toppings might taste great, but adding them can pack a sugar punch that you weren’t expecting.
 You could be eating nearly half your recommended daily intake of added sugar from having a burger with ketchup and relish.

 Luckily, there are ways to avoid sugar and still have a grilled meal that tastes delicious.
 Instead of sticking to ketchup, relish and other common condiments, you can spice up your burgers with international flair by adding toppings that are low on sugar but big on taste.